rapmd73/fixtodict/README.md

     Written to 'empty/fixt-1-1.json'.
     Written to 'empty/fix-5-0-sp2.json'.

+## Codebase tour

+Main application code is inside `fixtodict/`. `empty/` was introduced as a handy, catch-all target directory for test runs.

+`resources/errata` contains random Fix Repository errata in JSON format.
+It is *not* complete.
+You should always prefer updating this repository rather than making manual fixes to output files.
+`tools/` contains web crawlers for [FixTrading.org](https://fixtrading.org).
+This allows for automatical download of EP definition files and other useful resources.

 ## License

 Copyright (c) 2020, Filippo Costa.
 This software is released under the terms of [Apache License 2](https://www.apache.org/licenses/LICENSE-2.0.txt).